Amazon Customs Charges Ireland 2026: Amazon.ie vs Amazon.co.uk Explained

 | The Import Fees Deposit is Amazon's estimate of import fees payable to customs authorities, collected at checkout | Amazon Customer Service |

-- Third-party Marketplace sellers on Amazon.ie who ship from outside the EU also attract the duty — the Amazon EU exemption applies to Global Store items only.
+- Third-party Marketplace sellers on Amazon.ie who ship from outside the EU also attract the duty; the Amazon EU exemption applies to Global Store items only.

 - Customs duty is determined by physical dispatch location, not the website domain.
 A .ie or .co.uk address does not determine duty.

-- Amazon's Import Fees Deposit collects estimated taxes and duty at checkout, so the price shown is usually the final landed price.
+- Amazon's Import Fees Deposit typically collects estimated taxes and duty at checkout, so the price shown is usually the final landed price; where a charge is not prepaid, An Post adds a €6.95 handling fee.

 - Customs duty is non-refundable on change-of-mind returns.
 Only faulty goods qualify for a refund.

-Frequently asked questions — Amazon customs charges Ireland
+Frequently asked questions, Amazon customs charges Ireland

 Do Amazon.ie orders to Ireland attract customs charges from July 2026?